TedHusted/awake/awake.md/awake.md

 Standing up behind his desk, Adrian gestured for the agents to come into his office and take a seat.
 The office bot turns and whirs away.
 The agents settle into office chairs facing Adrian’s desk.

-Behind the desk is a work station table with a large monitor, partially blocking a window with a view of the downtown cityscape.
-The screen saver is a hypnotic kaleidoscope of colors.
+Behind the grey metal desk is a matching workstation table.
+A large monitor, taking up much of the table, is partially blocking a window with a view of the cityscape.
+Unfolding across the monitor is an image of an incessant blue sky with spectacular white clouds.
 The upper half of one side wall is a white board covered with workflow diagrams.

 “Thank you for seeing us, Mr. Chou.
 I’m agent Park and this is my partner agent Tate.”